unconed/mathbox/README.md

 MathBox is used through its JS-based DOM.

 For background, see the [article series on Acko.net](http://acko.net/blog/mathbox2/).
-See `examples/` for a start.
+See `docs/` for TLDR and `examples/` for a start.

 *Note: this repo uses submodules, clone it with `--recursive` or do a `git submodule init`.*